stalniy/casl/docs/_posts/2017-07-22-database-integration.md

 ```

 **Important**: `toMongoQuery` and `rulesToQuery` expects to receive rules for single pair of action and subject.
 User `ability.rulesFor(action, subject)` to retrieve rules for specific action and subject.
+They both returns `null` in case if `rules` array is empty or there is an inverted rule without conditions.

 [defining-abilities]: {% post_url 2017-07-20-define-abilities %}